 If you’re tired of squinting at your smartphone while watching a movie, wouldn’t it be convenient if you could play it on a larger screen?
 Well, you can, but getting it onto your big-screen TV isn’t always the most straightforward process.
-There’s heaps of options to choose from; one popular one being – Chromecast.
+There are heaps of options to choose from; one popular one being – Chromecast.

 iPhone/Android Cast Screen to TV Without Chromecast